szTheory/vsc-hex-lens/README.md

     Hover info for Rebar3 (Erlang) and Mix (Elixir) packages.
 Shows package version and description.

+Combine this extension with [hex.pm IntelliSense](https://marketplace.visualstudio.com/items?itemName=benvp.vscode-hex-pm-intellisense) by [benvp](https://github.com/benvp) to also get autocomplete when typing version numbers in your Elixir `mix.exs` file!

 ## Features

 ### Rebar hover for BEAM languages (Erlang, Gleam, LFE, etc.) in `rebar.config`